-Contact State Deputy Robert Byers (email@example.com) and give him the store name, corporate or store manager and the address and zip.
-He will send out a State K of C letter asking for their support and contact will be made with your council so you can follow up after the letter is sent.
+The State Deputy drafted a letter that can used for corporate sponsors.
+Contact State Measure Up Chairman (see below) and give him the store name, corporate or store manager and the address and zip.
+A letter from the state council asking for their support will be sent.

 The Gimme Five Campaign

-This activity solicits $5.00 (or more) from our members to underwrite campaign expenses.
-Financial Secretaries send the “Gimme Five” flyers (emailed to you) with the Council membership dues notices.
+Here is you chance to directly donate to the “Measure Up Drive.”
+Financial Secretaries send the “Gimme Five” flyer (emailed to you) with the council membership dues notices.
 Those who contribute will receive a special “Gimme-Five Club” sticker (sent) affixed to their membership card.

 Local Business Campaign

 Local area businesses as well as Knights and Parishioners who have businesses are contacted through a general mailing campaign or a hand-written letter from the GK.
 You solicit a financial contribution explain in the cover letter how these business contributions will assist those with mental disabilities in their community.

 Your council funds for Measure Up can be raised with a fundraising activity sponsored by the local council, IDEAS include: After a weekend’s Masses AND/OR using the Parish Sunday Collection envelope (see sample above-make adjustments as needed i.e. your council & #).
 Plan now to have a council-sponsored program that will raise council donations, even if you hold it between June and December.

 The most familiar and easy way to raise funds for Measure Up has been soliciting from the general public on the street in the community OR after a weekend’s Masses.
 Contact local merchants or your Pastor for permission and solicit the help of members to collect funds on the street or after Masses for Measure Up.
 Rulers should be provided as a token of appreciation for donors.

 Ten Steps for Measure Up Success

 1. Set a council goal of at least 10 percent greater than last year’s collection total.